gleb-shtengel/FIBSEM_gs_py/README.md

         Apply previously-determined flattening parameters to assembled layer mosaics. save_stack(**kwargs)
-        Assemble all layers based on transformation matrices for each tile and save them into stack.
+        Assemble all layers based on transformation matrices for each tile and save them into stack. save_stack_zarr3(**kwargs)
+        Assemble and save the registered stack as a multiscale OME-ZARR v3 (sharded) store with a Neuroglancer link.